Dr Allan Ball

 University of Surrey

-Roberto’s current research interests focus on AMR and understanding the pathogenesis of food-borne pathogens with a particular interest in the development of intervention strategies including vaccination, and probiotics for the control of bacterial pathogens such as Salmonella, Brachyspira and E. coli in food producing animals.
+Roberto’s current research interests focus on AMR and understanding the pathogenesis of zoonotic bacterial pathogens.
+Roberto has a particular interest in the development of control and intervention strategies, including rapid diagnostics, vaccination, and probiotics for the control of pathogens such as Salmonella, Brachyspira and E. coli in food producing animals.
+Roberto has published over 180 peer reviewed papers in the area of microbiology.

 Pen and Tec